alarm-redist/fifty-states/analyses/AZ_cd_1990/doc_AZ_cd_1990.md

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.
+We use a pseudo-county constraint to help preserve county and municipality boundaries, as described below.
 We also use a single Hispanic VAP hinge constraint to encourage the simulation to generate a district with a comparatively high Hispanic VAP.

 ## Data Sources